 Chapter IV is an explication of how a child becomes an adult, viewed from within an adult-child educative relationship.
 It begins with an overview of the ideas and achievements of several prominent developmental psychologists.
-Many have a strong biological flavor and do not leave much room for a child's own participation in his/her becoming as well as the necessary educative accompaniment of an adult.
+Many have a strong biological flavor, and do not leave much room for a child's own participation in his/her becoming, as well as for the necessary educative accompaniment by an adult.

-The second part of the chapter considers the essential modes by which a child realizes his/her adulthood (i.e., becomes) while being accompanied educatively by an adult.
-A child's modes of becoming are exploring, emancipating, distancing, differentiating and objectifying while an adult must accompany (educate) a child affectively, cognitively and normatively. (this is because the psych life as a totality, including learning and becoming, is permeated with affective, cognitive and normative moments).
+The second part of this chapter considers the essential modes by which child realizes his/her adulthood (i.e., becomes), while being accompanied educatively by an adult.
+A child's modes of becoming are:

+exploring, emancipating, distancing, differentiating, and objectifying, while an adult must accompany (educate) a child affectively, cognitively, and normatively (this is because the psychic life, as a totality, including learning and becoming, is permeated with affective, cognitive, and normative moments.